lilianricaud/patterns/cultural-patterns/patterns-histoires.md

 ## Question en suspens

 si le conte de fée sert le developpement psychologique et la maturité de l'individu, a quoi sert le pattern MYTHE ? serait il une carte des forces du monde ?

+## Powerful story
+**Tell a powerful story**

+In the field of co-intelligence, stories are more than dramas people tell or read.
+Story, as a pattern, is a powerful way of organizing and sharing individual experience and exploring and co-creating shared realites.
+It forms one of the underlying structures of reality, comprehensible and responsive to those who possess what we call narrative intelligence.
+Our psyches and cultures are filled with narrative fields of influence, or story fields, which shape the awareness and behavior of the individuals and collectives associated with them.
+Tom Atlee		http://www.co-intelligence.org/I-powerofstory.html

+Similar: Group Works STORY